Philly Cheesesteak Skillet

 keto philly cheesesteak skillet - ground beef, peppers, and onions covered with provolone cheese and garnished with parsley on a marble board

-How to Serve the Philly Cheesesteak Skillet meal
+How to Serve the Philly Cheesesteak Skillet Meal

 This Philly cheesesteak skillet makes a fantastic meal on its own, but would also be great served over cauliflower rice or alongside a green salad.
 If you’re not following a Keto or low-carb diet, you could also use this as the filling for a sandwich, serve it over white rice, or make Philly cheesesteak stuffed potatoes.
 We hope you love this easy meal!